hongseok-yang/probprog17/README.md

 6. December 11 (Mon) and December 13 (Wed) - Final Exam Period

-Instead of the four missing lectures, Hongseok plans to have three meetings with each project group for about 30 minutes (assuming that there are at most 6 groups).
-These meetings will happen as follows:
+Instead of the four missing lectures, Hongseok plans to have three meetings with each project group for about 30 minutes.
+These meetings will take place as follows:
 1. 7:00pm - 9:00pm on September 21 and 22 (Thu and Fri).
 2. 7:00pm - 9:00pm on October 26 and 27 (Thu and Fri).
 3. 7:00pm - 9:00pm on November 09 and 10 (Thu and Fri).